xl4sh/Aurora-demos/README.md

 </details>

 ## Licensing
-Distributed under the MIT License.
+Distributed under the Apache License 2.0 License.
 See `LICENSE` for more information.
 The attack chains are for education, research, and testing purpose.
 The author does not condone any illegal use.
 Use as your own risk.